falkr/ttm4115/pages/learning-grading.md

 * Grade **B** requires mostly excellent items, some good, with a good or very good reflective essay.
 * Grade **C** requires mostly good items, some excellent, with a good reflective essay.
 * The grading is focused on substance.
 For instance, a single "sufficient" item does not necessarily spoil an A.
-* Teamwork vs. individual effort will also be taken into account.
-Team work has a tendency towards an average, but it should still be possible to achieve a very good mark individually.
+* Teamwork vs. individual effort is also be taken into account.
+Team work has a tendency towards an average, but it is still possible to achieve a very good grade individually.

 Before you get too nervous.
 From looking at the results of previous years: